-This programme is aimed at helping needy students of refugee families in Jordan who often face added difficulties with their studies because of displacement.
+This programme, which started in Amman in 2008 until 2014, aimed at helping needy students of refugee families in Jordan who often face added difficulties with their studies because of displacement.

-Presently ICIN supports 60 students a year at different stages of schooling.
-Regular visits by a member of the Charity to Jordan, periodic reports from the supervisor and the outstanding dedication of Fr Khalil Jaar ensures the programme achieves its target.
+ICIN used to support 60 students a year at different stages of schooling.
+Regular visits by a member of the Charity to Jordan, periodic reports from the supervisor and the outstanding dedication of Fr Khalil Jaar ensured the programme achieved its target.

-Sometimes, ICIN supports the children of parents who, by law, are denied employment.
-The UNHCR provides them with a monthly allowance barely enough to pay their rent; what remains is often not enough for their sustenance.
-ICIN amongst other charities helps with food parcels and school fees.
+Sometimes, ICIN supported the children of parents who, by law, are denied employment.
+The UNHCR provided them with a monthly allowance barely enough to pay their rent; what remained is often not enough for their sustenance.
+ICIN amongst other charities helped with food parcels and school fees.

 This project is for payment of rents to accommodate 300 displaced families in Erbil who escaped Mosul and the surrounding region.